decentralized-identity/didcomm-messaging/docs/spec-files/routing.md

 All keys declared in the DID Document's `keyAgreement` section should be used as recipients when encrypting a message.
 The details of key representation are described in the [Public Keys section of the DID Core Spec](https://www.w3.org/TR/did-core/#public-keys).

 Keys used in a signed JWM are declared in the DID Document's `authentication` section.

-TODO: include details about how DIDComm keys are represented/identified in the DID Document.
-The DID Core Spec appears light on details and examples of `keyAgreement` keys.
-Clarifying language should be included here or there.

 #### DID Document Service Endpoint